-You may have preconceptions of what it is like to road trip through Serbia — we certainly did.
-We worried about how safe it would be and whether foreign visitors would be welcome.
+You may have preconceptions about what it is like to go on a road trip through Serbia—we certainly did.
+We worried about its safety and whether foreign visitors would be welcome.

-However, Serbia still suffers from 60% youth unemployment with many of its talented youth leaving Serbia to live and work elsewhere, a phenomenon termed, Brain Drain.
-Perhaps, as Serbia attracts more tourism, this will help buoy economic recovery.
+However, Serbia still suffers from 60% youth unemployment, and many of its talented youth leave to live and work elsewhere, a phenomenon called Brain Drain.
+Perhaps attracting more tourism will help boost Serbia’s economic recovery.

-We spent a year travelling through Europe in a campervan, and have to say that the Balkan people were some of the most amiable that we came across.
+We spent a year road tripping through Europe in a campervan and have to say that the Balkan people were some of the most amiable we encountered.

 Information You’ll Find in this Serbia Road Trip Post